Rhytham16/TMU-interns-ai-voice-agent/docs/structure.md

 # 🗂️ Project Folder Structure

-Here is an overview of the directory and file organization of the **TMU AI Voice Agent** project.
+Here is a complete overview of the folder and file organization for the **TMU AI Voice Agent** (Budger) project.

-Use this structure to navigate the project during development, debugging, or contribution.
+This structure helps you navigate the codebase efficiently during development, debugging, or contribution.

 ---